parcheesime/data-collection-methods/scraping_101/readme.md

 - Ethics: prefer APIs when available, scrape responsibly only if allowed.

 **Activity:**
-- Students scrape headlines from a site.
+- Scrape headlines from a site.
 - Then use an API to get similar data.
-- Reflection: Which method is easier?
+- Questions: Which method is easier?
 Which is more ethical?

 ---